Richalene/ZucchettoVolante/README.md

 Zucchetto Volante

-*A Flappy Bird-inspired game set in the dramatic world of "Conclave 2024" and His Holiness, Pope Francis*
+*A Flappy Bird-inspired game that is currently in development set in the dramatic world of "Conclave 2024" and His Holiness, Pope Francis*

 About the Game
 Zucchetto Volante ("Flying Zucchetto") is a fun, challenging arcade game where you take control of a cardinal's zucchetto (skullcap) as it soars through the halls of the Vatican.
 Dodge obstacles, collect votes, and survive as long as you can in this high-stakes, papal-themed adventure!